rubyjs/therubyracer/README.md

     cxt['foo'] = "bar"
     cxt.eval('foo') # => "bar"

-embed Ruby code into your scope and call it from javascript
+embed Ruby code into your scope and call it from JavaScript

     cxt["say"] = lambda {|this, word, times| word * times}
     cxt.eval("say('Hello', 3)") #=> HelloHelloHello

-embed a Ruby object into your scope and access its properties/methods from javascript
+embed a Ruby object into your scope and access its properties/methods from JavaScript

     class MyMath
       def plus(lhs, rhs)